Waters Green Medical CentreSunderland StreetMacclesfieldCheshire, SK11 6JLTel: 01625 617300

 You can book appointments, order your repeat prescriptions, and view your medical record online.
 First time users are required to complete a simple registration.
 Please come into the surgery to complete an application form.
 Please bring with you Acceptable Identity Evidence.
 Due to the varying time allocations of nurse procedures all appointments with a nurse should be made via telephone with our reception staff.

-The surgery offers GP appointments up to 20:00hrs on a Monday evening and also from 07:00hrs on Wednesday mornings.
+The surgery offers GP appointments up to 19:30hrs on a Wednesday and Thursday evening and also from 07:00hrs on Tuesday mornings.

 If you require advice please speak to our reception staff.
 They are highly trained and will treat you very professionally.
 A brief explanation of the type of service you need from us will help them to direct you to the most appropriate person.